nisbeterik/SmileSelect/backend/services/dentist-service/README.md

 ### Usage
 - Start the database server in pgAdmin
 - Open a new terminal in the root of the project
-- Navigate to the directory where auth-service pom.xml is located ``cd backend/services/dentist-service``
+- Navigate to the directory where dentist-service pom.xml is located ``cd backend/services/dentist-service``
 - Start the service by running ``mvn spring-boot:run``
 - Verify that no errors occurred and that the service is running by observing the terminal console